Hearts On Fire: A five-day writing retreat in Ontario this August.

 - Still available!
 This one is for the troopers.
-A basic camping spot, and/or the top bunk in “The Joy Harjo Cabin” or “The Danusha Lameris Room“.
+The top bunk in “The Joy Harjo Cabin” or “The Danusha Lameris Room“.
 The bunks are designed for kids so there’s a weight limit of 135 pounds for the top bunk spot.
 (Bottom bunks are spoken for.) $1150

 - “The Big Magic Room“.
 This is a shared room with two twin beds.
 Two spots available. $1275 (FULL)

-- “The Mary Oliver Room“, “The Ronna Bloom Room“, “The Maya Angelou Room“, medium-sized solo rooms with full or double beds. $1475 (FULL)
+- “The Mary Oliver Room“, “The Ronna Bloom Room“, “The Maya Angelou Room“.
+These are medium-sized solo rooms with full or double beds. $1475 (FULL)

 Ready to dive?

 Smoky blue waves lapping the shore, a sandy beach, good food, soulful writers and four days of inspired facilitation.
 Chris, Danette and Britt teach writing and hold space in such an inspiring and compassionate way.